Photo by Erwin Pieloor

-Despite an unprecedented trend to control information-technology costs, the majority of companies fail to achieve maximum savings, according to a multi-nation Forrester Consulting study.
+Despite an unprecedented trend to control IT costs, the majority of companies have failed to achieve maximum savings, according to a multi-nation Forrester Consulting study.

 “After surveying 304 IT decision-makers, Forrester found that even though IT budgets are under constant scrutiny, businesses have defaulted to vendor influence which has blinded them to the rewards of extending hardware lifecycles and third-party maintenance solutions,” according to the 2013 report.